brightzheng100/platform-automation-pipelines/README.md

 #### Kubernetes Secrets

-If you are using Concourse, you can store secrets ahead of time like so:
+If you are using Concourse on k8s, you can store secrets ahead of time like so:

 ```
 # Assuming your team name is main and Concourse is set to look in namespaces prefaced by concourse-